patternfly/patternfly-elements/elements/pf-select/docs/pf-select.md

   </pf-select>
 {% endhtmlexample %}

-**Note:** [WAI-ARIA recommends](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#focusabilityofdisabledcontrols) elements of a larger composite widget remain focusable.
-Because options are part of the larger `pf-select` element, use `aria-disabled="true"` instead of `disabled` so that screenreader users know the option exists and is disabled.
+{% renderFile "./docs/_snippets/wai-aria-disabled.md" %}  Because options are part of the larger `pf-select` element, use `aria-disabled="true"` instead of `disabled` so that screenreader users know the option exists and is disabled.

 ### Grouped Options